usaicop/Reinforcement-Learning-Practice-Area/Getting-Started-With-RL.md

 ## Federal Government Applications of Reinforcement Learning

-Reinforcement learning (RL) is being increasingly adopted by federal agencies to optimize processes, improve decision-making, and enhance operational efficiency.
+Reinforcement learning (RL) powers a lot of different systems from your vacuum robot to autonomous space flight systems.
 Here are a few examples:

-1. **Department of Defense (DoD):** Utilizing RL for training simulations and autonomous systems to enhance strategic planning and decision-making.
-2. **National Aeronautics and Space Administration (NASA):** Applying RL in robotics for space exploration missions and optimizing satellite operations.
+1. **National Aeronautics and Space Administration (NASA):** Exploring improving [deep space communications](https://ntrs.nasa.gov/api/citations/20190026713/downloads/20190026713.pdf) and [deep space network scheduling](https://arxiv.org/pdf/2102.05167) using RL.
-3. **Federal Aviation Administration (FAA):** Implementing RL for air traffic management to ensure safety and efficiency in airspace operations.
-4. **National Institutes of Health (NIH):** Using RL in healthcare research to develop personalized treatment plans and improve patient outcomes.

 ## Learning Resources

 To help you get started or advance your knowledge in reinforcement learning, we've compiled a list of valuable resources:

-## Join the Discussion

-Feel free to participate in our [Discussions](https://github.com/usaicop/Reinforcement-Learning-Practice-Area/discussions) to share your experiences, ask questions, and collaborate with other members of the USAICOP community.

-## Contact

-For any questions or suggestions, please contact us at [ai-cop-support-team@gsa.gov](mailto:ai-cop-support-team@gsa.gov).

 ---